 Return to main Vanishing B.C. page Return to home page

-Due to the amount of material, there are 4 North Bend pages: Highline Houses, the Harry Lee house, Mountain Hotel and this one.
+Due to the amount of material, there are 5 North Bend pages: Highline Houses, the Harry Lee house, this one, the Mountain Hotel and People photographs & correspondence

 A 1992 painting from British Columbia in Watercolour of one of the last old commercial buildings in North Bend.
 It had been the town's cafe in recent years, but in 1992 it was used only for storage for a river-rafting outfit.
 It burned down some time in the mid 1990s.

-Note from Linda Reid: The WE Ford is William Edward - he was my mother in law's father and had the store from 1921 to 1928, I believe.
-The other one says J&E Lyons - one of William Edward's siblings, Louisa, married a Lyons - I'm not sure if they owned the store before or after the Ford's.
-(Photos courtesy of Linda Reid)
+Note and photos from Linda Reid, 2004: The WE Ford is William Edward - he was my mother in law's father and had the store from 1921 to 1928, I believe.
+The other one says J&E Lyons - one of William Edward's siblings, Louisa, married a Lyons - I'm not sure if they owned the store before or after the Fords.

 The essential North Bend, as it was in 1980 (map from Lillooet-Fraser Heritage Resource Study, Heritage Conservation Branch, Victoria).
 The old Mount View (originally the Mountain) Hotel building still exists but is abandoned.
 The Harry Lee house stands on the first set of lots across from the "CPR hotel," which has been demolished.
 Neither of the old foreman's houses still exists, unless they've been altered substantially.